Whole30 Creamy Clam Chowder – a delicious and creamy winter soup that is Whole30 and Dairy-Free!

 - 6 slices Whole30 compliant bacon, cut into small, bite-sized chunks.

-- 2 Tablespoons of ghee
+- 2 Tablespoons of olive oil (or ghee)

 - 2 stalks celery, sliced